-Bottle+Kitchen (Portland, OR)
+Portland Mercado (Portland, OR)

-St. Jack (Portland, OR)
+Restaurant St. Jack (Portland, OR)

-Aaron Barnett’s fascination with 60’s and 70’s culture, from food to music, began as a kid growing up in Canada with parents who instilled in him a love of cooking and eating well.
+Aaron Barnett’s fascination with 60s and 70s culture, from food to music, began as a kid growing up in Canada with parents who instilled in him a love of cooking and eating well.
 After graduating from Le Cordon Bleu College of Culinary Arts in L.A., Barnett landed at Lumière in Vancouver, B.C., followed by Restaurant Gary Danko in San Francisco – two of the world’s premier dining destinations.
 Learning from the industry’s most talented and impassioned chefs proved to be pivotal for Barnett.
-When he opened St. Jack in 2010, his mission was to create Portland Oregon’s quintessential French restaurant.
+When he opened St. Jack in 2010, his mission was to create Portland, Oregon’s quintessential French restaurant.
 The result – a homage to the traditional Bouchons of Lyon, taking on classic and often adventurous bistro fare using Pacific Northwest ingredients and Barnett’s expert influence – has indeed become a Portland institution.
-St. Jack has won multiple awards, including the Oregonian’s Rising Star in 2010, the Portland Rising Star Chef award in 2011, and a nod from James Beard in 2012.
+St. Jack has won multiple awards, including The Oregonian’s Rising Star in 2010, the Portland Rising Star Chef award in 2011, and a nod from James Beard in 2012.
 Like St. Jack, Barnett’s second project, La Moule, which opened in 2015, is a celebration of time, place, and rustic refinement, offering an unabashedly playful, modernized spin on retro, continental cuisine and French technique.
 When Barnett is not at his restaurants, he enjoys exploring Oregon and appreciating music with his wife and son.

-Big's Chicken (Portland, OR)
+Laurelhurst Market (Portland, OR)

 Bakeshop (Portland, OR)

-Kim Boyce moved to Portland in June 2010 as former Spago and Campanile Pastry Chef, on the heels of publishing her James Beard award-winning cookbook, Good to the Grain.
+Kim Boyce trained as a pastry chef, first apprenticing with Sherry Yard at the original Spago in West Hollywood and later working closely with Nancy Silverton at Campanile in Los Angeles.
+It didn’t seem that baking could get much better than that, but when she left the professional kitchen to start a family, it did.
+Determined to create delicious cakes, muffins, breads, tarts, and cookies that her kids (and everybody else) would love, she began experimenting with whole-grain flours, and found they brought so much more flavor, texture, and color to the plate.
+It was a life-changing epiphany, and her James Beard Award-winning cookbook, Good to the Grain, is the happy result.
 Boyce’s cookbook broke the mold for whole-grain baking.
-By teaching home cooks that you can have your rye flour cake and eat it too, she’s opened up a new world for bakers interested in heirloom, whole grain flavors.
-You can find her most days at her retail and wholesale bakery, Bakeshop, open since 2011 in Northeast Portland.
-She has contributed to Bon Appétit, O, NPR, Portland Monthly, Whole Living and the Los Angeles Times.
+By teaching home cooks that you can have your rye flour cake and eat it too, she’s opened up a new world for bakers interested in heirloom, whole-grain flavors.
+You can find Kim most days at her retail and wholesale bakery, Bakeshop, open since 2011 in NE Portland.
+She has since been a James Beard Award Semifinalist for Outstanding Baker in both 2016 and 2019, and has contributed to Bon Appétit, O, NPR, Portland Monthly, Whole Living and the Los Angeles Times.